TinyCircuits/Thumby-Website/docs/API/Buttons.md

 # Button Input

 There are 6 total individual buttons available to use as input for Thumby.
-4 directional buttions for up, down, left, and right, and there are two action buttons.
+4 directional buttons for up, down, left, and right, and there are two action buttons.
 Multiple buttons can be combined to add more button actions to gameplay.

 ### Objects

 * `thumby.buttonA` | for accessing A button (right red button)
 * `thumby.buttonB` | for accessing B button (left red button)
-* `thumby.buttonU` | for accessing up direction on DPAD
+* `thumby.buttonU` | for accessing Up direction on d-pad
-* `thumby.buttonD` | for accessing down direction on DPAD
+* `thumby.buttonD` | for accessing Down direction on d-pad
-* `thumby.buttonL` | for accessing left direction on DPAD
+* `thumby.buttonL` | for accessing Left direction on d-pad
-* `thumby.buttonR` | for accessing right direction on DPAD
+* `thumby.buttonR` | for accessing Right direction on d-pad

 ### Methods
 * `thumby.buttonX.pressed()`